 Wait, I think I heard that pressure treated wood is dangerous.
 Is this true?

-Pressure treated wood of today has a bad wrap because it used to be dangerous.
+Pressure treated wood of today has a bad rap because it used to be dangerous.
 20 years ago, wood manufacturers put chemicals into wood that proved to be a carcinogenic if touched or handled in large quantities.
 So the wood industry came together and banned those kinds of pressure treatments.
 Today’s pressure treatments are perfectly fine and are used universally by the wood industry.
-We wrote a blog about this topic too.
-For more info, check it out in our Swingset Learning Center here.

 How long will my swing set last?